diegoagd10/langchain/README.md

 - arxiv: For loading documents from ArXiv.
 - pymupdf: Alternative PDF processing library.
 - langchain-text-splitters: For text splitting utilities.
+- langchain-openai: For OpenAI embeddings and integrations.
+- langchain-ollama: For Ollama embeddings and local LLM integrations.
+- chromadb: Vector database for storing and retrieving embeddings.
+- sentence_transformers: For sentence-level embeddings using transformer models.
+- langchain-huggingface: For Hugging Face integrations in LangChain.

 ## Environment Variables